jpaulm/drawfbp/README.md

 Tool for Creating and Exploring Flow-Based Programming Diagram Hierarchies

 #### Latest release is v2.15.10.
-This jar file is now available and can be obtained by searching Maven for "drawfbp" (without quotes), or by looking in Releases.
+This jar file is now available and can be obtained from the Releases folder.
+It has not yet been released to Maven.

 As of Release v2.15.10, DrawFBP requires the `math.geom2d` jar file - see below.